marcelerz/sundryjs/Readme.md

 ### `assert/assertNever`

-A funtion that fails for all calls.
+A function that fails for all calls.

 This is used for exhausive checking switches and similar use-cases.